-When the spokes were made, the shoulders were not precisely of even height.
+When the spokes were made, the two shoulders were not precisely of even height.
 When the spoke got tightened, more pressure would be on one shoulder than the other.
 This “cocked” the head of the spoke off to one side, and it eventually snapped off.
 BMW recommended that each spoke head should be “set” with a hammer and pin punch.
 This drove the shoulders into the aluminum hub and seated both shoulders.
 A good whack to a tight spoke would often loosen it a bit, and retightening would finish the job.
-Often, putting the spoke shoulders into the old holes wasn’t enough; they needed to be “set.”
+Putting the spoke shoulders into the old holes often wasn’t enough; they needed to be “set.”
 This put a heavy burden on the mechanic.
-The wheel had to be laced, tightened a bit, then “set,” fully tightened and then trued.
+The wheel had to be laced, tightened a bit, then “set,” fully tightened, and then trued.

 I have mixed and matched the types of spokes with no problems.
 Of course, I prefer the later type.
 If I were building a /5 wheel, I would only consider the later type spokes.

 I watched the /5 wheels being trued at the factory in Berlin with great interest.
 I was amazed that they didn’t use a dial indicator.
 I had used one for years and didn’t know that anybody would do it any other way.
 The guy was excellent and could true an already laced-up wheel in only 7 minutes.
 He did them all day long, but I did only about one a month.
 That is my excuse, and I am sticking with it.